fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 readlink -f <SYMLINK-NAME>
 ```

-If you have followed the recommended name, the symbolink link should be called `lgtn`, short version for `lightning`.
+If you have followed the recommended name, the symbolic link should be called `lgtn`, short version for `lightning`.

 ```sh
 readlink -f lgtn
 ```

-Here's an example where we find the symlink `lgtn` pointing to the absolutely path where our source code and originated built binary is located, as described in the [build the binary from the source code](#build-the-binary-from-the-source-code) section.
+Here's an example where we find the symlink `lgtn` pointing to the absolute path where our source code and originated built binary is located, as described in the [build the binary from the source code](#build-the-binary-from-the-source-code) section.

 ```sh
 /home/<USERNAME>/fleek-network/lightning/target/release/lightning-node